jgarr16/jrgarrigues.github.io/_posts/2018-04-22-python-venv.md

    ```(<name_of_vir_env>) blunderboy:~ ```

-   (*other operating systems will need to use commands for their particular OS*)
+   (*this guide is for MacOS, other platforms will need to use commands for their particular OS*)

    | Platform | Shell  | Command |